temenostech/temenos-platform-documentation/docfx_project/home/temenos-cloud-templates.md

 However, the Temenos Continuous Deployment Platform team also offer the ability to create customised Templates for clients.
-For more information, please contact **CloudPlatformSupport@temenos.com**.

-Furthermore, please find below the current templates catalogue.
+Furthermore, please find **[here](http://documentation.temenos.cloud/home/temenos-cloud-templates-list.html?q=templa)** the current templates catalogue.
 The standard configuration of each template can be explored by clicking the required template from the list.

 <ul id="templatesList" class="list-unstyled">
 </ul>